btaney78/Real_Time_Bus_Tracker/README.md

     https://developers.google.com/maps/documentation/javascript/get-api-key
 3. Take the API Key you created in the previous step and then replace ‘APIKey’ text in the line below from the ‘index.html’ file.
 This code is in line 8 of the 'index.html' file.
     <script async defer src="https://maps.googleapis.com/maps/api/js?key=APIKey=initMap"></script>
-4. Load the 'index.html' file to an Internet browser (Chrome, etc.)
+4. Download the following files in this respository: index.html, mapanimation.js, style.css, blue.png, & red.png.
+Save them locally, and then load the 'index.html' file to an Internet browser (Chrome, etc.).

 **Roadmap for future improvements:**

+By June 30th:
 * Add bus # to the message when user hovers over a bus marker
-* Add multiple bus routes to the map
 * Make formatting improvements to the map

 **Licence information:**